 - A) Initial Therapy.
 Approve if the patient meets ALL of the following (i, ii, iii, and iv): - i.
 Patient is ≥ 18 years of age; AND - ii.
 Patient meets ONE of the following (a or b): - a) Patient has a coronary artery calcium or calcification score ≥ 300 Agatston units; OR - b) Patient has diabetes; AND - iii.
-Patient meets ONE of the following (a or b): - a) Patient meets ALL of the following [(1), (2), and (3)]: - (1)Patient has tried one high-intensity statin therapy (i.e., atorvastatin ≥ 40 mg daily; rosuvastatin ≥ 20 mg daily [as a single-entity or as a combination product]); AND - (2)Patient has tried the one high-intensity statin therapy above along with ezetimibe (as a single-entity or as a combination product) for ≥ 8 continuous weeks; AND

-- (3)LDL-C level after this treatment regimen remains ≥ 70 mg/dL; OR - b) Patient has been determined to be statin intolerant by meeting ONE of the following [(1) or (2)]: - (1)Patient experienced statin-related rhabdomyolysis; OR
+Patient meets ONE of the following (a or b): - a) Patient meets BOTH of the following [(1), (2), and (3)]: - (1)Patient has tried one high-intensity statin therapy (i.e., atorvastatin ≥ 40 mg daily; rosuvastatin ≥ 20 mg daily [as a single-entity or as a combination product]); AND - (2)LDL-C level after this treatment regimen remains ≥ 70 mg/dL; OR - b) Patient has been determined to be statin intolerant by meeting ONE of the following [(1) or (2)]: - (1) Patient experienced statin-related rhabdomyolysis; OR Note: Rhabdomyolysis is statin-induced muscle breakdown that is associated with markedly elevated creatine kinase levels (at least 10 times the upper limit of normal), along with evidence of end organ damage which can include signs of acute renal injury (noted by substantial increases in serum creatinine [Scr] levels [a ≥ 0.5 mg/dL increase in Scr or doubling of the Scr] and/or myoglobinuria [myoglobin present in urine]). - (2) Patient meets ALL of the following [(a), (b), and (c)]: - (a) Patient experienced skeletal-related muscle symptoms; AND

-Note: Rhabdomyolysis is statin-induced muscle breakdown that is associated with markedly elevated creatine kinase levels (at least 10 times the upper limit of normal), along with evidence of end organ damage which can include signs of acute renal injury (noted by substantial increases in serum creatinine [Scr] levels [a ≥ 0.5 mg/dL increase in Scr or doubling of the Scr] and/or myoglobinuria [myoglobin present in urine]). - (2) Patient meets ALL of the following [(a), (b), and (c)]: - (a) Patient experienced skeletal-related muscle symptoms; AND Note: Examples of skeletal-related muscle symptoms include myopathy (muscle weakness) or myalgia (muscle aches, soreness, stiffness, or tenderness). - (b)The skeletal-muscle related symptoms occurred while receiving separate trials of both atorvastatin and rosuvastatin (as single-entity or combination product); AND - (c) When receiving separate trials of both atorvastatin and rosuvastatin (as single-entity or as combination product), the skeletal-related muscle symptoms resolved upon discontinuation of each respective statin therapy (atorvastatin and rosuvastatin); OR
+- Note: Examples of skeletal-related muscle symptoms include myopathy (muscle weakness) or myalgia (muscle aches, soreness, stiffness, or tenderness). - (b)The skeletal-muscle related symptoms occurred while receiving separate trials of both atorvastatin and rosuvastatin (as single-entity or combination product); AND - (c) When receiving separate trials of both atorvastatin and rosuvastatin (as single-entity or as combination product), the skeletal-related muscle symptoms resolved upon discontinuation of each respective statin therapy (atorvastatin and rosuvastatin); OR

 Note: Examples of skeletal-related muscle symptoms include myopathy and myalgia. - iv.
-Preferred criteria are met for the as listed in the below table(s). - B) Patient Currently Receiving Nexletol.
+Preferred product criteria are met for the product(s) as listed in the below table(s). - B) Patient Currently Receiving Nexlizet.
 According to the prescriber, the patient has experienced a response to therapy.